NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 to mmap-based binary file IO over traditional fixed-sized binary files (which lack of the capability of extension compared to JSON and binary JSON).

+### Overview

 In this specification, we aim to define a lightweight JSON-based mmap-table structure that can be embedded inside a JSON or binary JSON file or stored side-by-side along the JSON/binary JSON file to drmatically enhance their file IO efficiencies.
 The JSON-Mmap table is lightweight and follows a simple structure to record essential serialization data of key records, including disk/memory linear byte-offset and length.
 Reading/writing JSON-Mmap table does not require additional parser/writer because it must be stored/accessed using the same format as the respective target data file (JSON or binary-JSON).
-Creating and utilizing JSON-MMap records can be particularly beneficial when using the combination of JSON/[BJData](https://neurojson.org/bjdata) serializations with [JData annotation](https://neurojson.org/jdata) methods for storing and exchange of large sized scientific data files such as medical imaging scans.
+Creating and utilizing JSON-Mmap records can be particularly beneficial when using the combination of JSON/[BJData](https://neurojson.org/bjdata) serializations with [JData annotation](https://neurojson.org/jdata) methods for storing and exchange of large sized scientific data files such as medical imaging scans.